sama64/sama64.github.io/content/posts/stability.md

 because you're comfortable\
 because you don't want to think hard

-that's why most people are stuck in a routine they're not happy on it\
+that's why most people are stuck in a routine they're not happy with\
-they're just comfortable, they sit on that feeling for years
+they're just barely comfortable, they sit on the feelings of insatisfaction for years

-they learn that 'nothing ever happens' in their lives\
+they learn that 'nothing happens' in their lives\
-and they see people that does what they once dreamed of as a different species
+and they see people that do what they once dreamed of as a different species

-_"i could never do something like that, I'm too dumb"_
+_"i could never do something like that, I'm too dumb, I'm too shy, I'm not brave enough"_

-you're not dumb\
+you're not dumb, you can be brave\
-you just don't want to think\
+you just don't want to think, you don't want to be uncomfortable\

-bc you mistakenly learned that you don't have control over your life
+and it could be that you mistakenly learned that you don't have control over your life

 resisting failure, trying again, failing again, and trying again is a skill\
 is a muscle you need to train

 you don't allow yourself to suck because you're too scared of failure

-most of the people that built the modern world are not geniuses\
+the people that built the modern world are not geniuses\
+_at least most of them_\
-they just learned how to resist failure and iterate\
+they just learned how to go through the failure phases and iterate\
 to keep trying, failing most of the time, and having little successes consistently

 the longer you keep avoiding failure and not allowing yourself to suck\